w3f/polkadot-wiki/docs/general/wallets.md

 [Polkadot support](https://support.polkadot.network/) can provide assistance with issues related to Polkadot-JS UI, the Polkadot-JS extension, or Parity Signer.
 For other wallet software, you should contact the developers of that wallet.
-Please note that these wallets are quite bare bones and oriented towards power users.
+Please note that these wallets are oriented towards developers and power users.

 | Wallet Name                                                         | Development State | Team Name | Description                                                                                                                                                     |
 | ------------------------------------------------------------------- | ----------------- | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |